Home

 If you're interested in getting a champion juicer to make natural ice cream and freshly pressed juices, you can go here: Household and Commercial Champion Juicers.

-If you want to get a super strong blender that far surpasses the performance of the best blenders that you'll find at department stores, go here: The Vita-Mix Blender.
+If you want to get a super strong blender that far surpasses the performance of the best blenders that you'll find at department stores, please feel free to view: The Vita-Mix Blender.

 Using a strong blender rather than the champion juicer makes it easier to flavor your natural ice creams with things like vanilla beans, cocoa powder, and coconut butter or coconut oil.
 But you'll get the very best ice cream-like consistency by using the solid plate that comes with champion juicers.